Attorneys in Jacksonville

 - Trespasser – This is a person that is on the property without permission and has no right to be on the property.

-Under tort laws, invitees and licensees have the right to file a premise liability case, but a trespasser does not.
+Under tort laws, invitees and licensees have the right to file a premises liability case, but a trespasser often does not.
 If you were not invited or welcomed on the property and you were injured, then you may not have a valid personal injury claim, unless there is intentional or reckless action.

 There are a variety of ways a person can be injured on the property of someone else.
-These premise liability claims can also occur on just about any type of property, including:
+These premises liability claims can also occur on just about any type of property, including:

 - A person’s house